ygorbarboza/AKParallax-Android/README.md

 	}
 ```
-Setting zoom ratio of the parallax and getting the sizes of the view:
+Setting zoom ratio of the parallax and getting view sizes:

 ``` java
   @Override